dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 When a keyboard accelerator modifier and key is pressed, the action associated with the <xref:Microsoft.Maui.Controls.MenuFlyoutItem> is invoked.

 > [!IMPORTANT]
-> While multiple `KeyboardAccelerator` objects can be added to the `MenuFlyoutItem.KeyboardAccelerators` collection, only the first `KeyboardAccelerator` in the collection will have its shortcut displayed on the <xref:Microsoft.Maui.Controls.MenuFlyoutItem>.
-In addition, on Mac Catalyst, only the keyboard shortcut for the first `KeyboardAccelerator` in the collection will cause the action associated with the <xref:Microsoft.Maui.Controls.MenuFlyoutItem> to be invoked.
-However, on Windows, the keyboard shortcuts for all of the `KeyboardAccelerator` objects in the `MenuFlyoutItem.KeyboardAccelerators` collection will cause the <xref:Microsoft.Maui.Controls.MenuFlyoutItem> action to be invoked.
+> While multiple <xref:Microsoft.Maui.Controls.KeyboardAccelerator> objects can be added to the `MenuFlyoutItem.KeyboardAccelerators` collection, only the first <xref:Microsoft.Maui.Controls.KeyboardAccelerator> in the collection will have its shortcut displayed on the <xref:Microsoft.Maui.Controls.MenuFlyoutItem>.
+In addition, on Mac Catalyst, only the keyboard shortcut for the first <xref:Microsoft.Maui.Controls.KeyboardAccelerator> in the collection will cause the action associated with the <xref:Microsoft.Maui.Controls.MenuFlyoutItem> to be invoked.
+However, on Windows, the keyboard shortcuts for all of the <xref:Microsoft.Maui.Controls.KeyboardAccelerator> objects in the `MenuFlyoutItem.KeyboardAccelerators` collection will cause the <xref:Microsoft.Maui.Controls.MenuFlyoutItem> action to be invoked.

 ### Specify multiple modifiers

-Multiple modifiers can be specified on a `KeyboardAccelerator` on both platforms:
+Multiple modifiers can be specified on a <xref:Microsoft.Maui.Controls.KeyboardAccelerator> on both platforms:

 ```xaml
 <MenuFlyoutItem Text="Refresh"